open-phytoliths/FAIR-phytoliths/README.md

 ## Thank you
-Thanks for taking the time to read this project page and do please get involved.
+Thanks for taking the time to read this project page and do please get involved!

 ## License: